contiv-experimental/demo/net/README.md

 5. It is recommended that you enable passwordless sudo on all servers as well.
    Example set up instructions can be found [here](http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password)

-6. Get the ip addresses (dns names work as well) of all the servers
+6. Get the IP addresses (dns names work as well) of all the servers and the network interface on which this IP address is configured

 ### Step1: Download the installer script
 Log into one of the servers and download the installer script using the following command: